codingforeveryone/today-i-learned/oojs/JavaScript-Classes.md

 #JavaScript Functional Classes

-If you want to create multiple objects with similar methods and properties in JavaScript, the best options are functional classes, or constructor function.
+If you want to create multiple objects with similar methods and properties in JavaScript, the best options are functional classes, or the constructor function.
 There are four styles of functional classes.

  * Functional